AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 There are two main steps of this clustering analysis workflow:

-1. **Cluster Calculations**: clustering results are calculated for the provided type of graph-based clustering, and range of nearest neighbor values.
+1. **Cluster Calculations**: clustering results are calculated for the provided type(s) of graph-based clustering, and range of nearest neighbor values.
 Cluster validity and stability results are also calculated.
 2. **Cluster Plots**: once clustering results are calculated and stored in the `SingleCellExperiment` object, the results from each of the clustering methods tested are displayed in a UMAP plot.
 Additionally, metrics associated with each of the clustering results such as silhouette width, cluster purity, and cluster stability are calculated and plotted.